Centre for Forensic Neuroscience

 Polygraph Examinations

-A polygraph examination is a structured psychophysiological credibility assessment that may assist solicitors, barristers, advocates and defence teams in cases involving alleged sexual offences.
-The examination records physiological responses to carefully formulated questions and may provide additional information to be considered alongside legal advice and the wider evidential picture.
+A polygraph examination is a structured psychophysiological assessment that may assist solicitors, barristers, advocates and defence teams in cases involving alleged sexual offences.
+The examination records physiological responses to carefully formulated questions and produces structured findings that may be considered alongside legal advice and the wider evidential picture.

 Polygraph results are not admissible as primary evidence in UK criminal courts and do not determine guilt or innocence.
 All examinations are conducted subject to case suitability and informed consent.